California's Great America: Fast Lane

 in addition to a standard admission charge, visitors can purchase a wrist band.
 The band grants access to the Fast Lane queue.
 In theory, a limited number of wrist bands are available each day.

+In 2023, the park introduced Single-Use Fast Lane, which can be used for only one time.

+Events

+The park hosted many events throughout the year.
+It has been announced that there would be no seasonal events during the 2025 season.

+Former Tricks and Treats

+Tricks and Treats was the autumn festival at the park, which began in mid-September and ends in October.
+Attractions include crafts, shows, and games.
+The park has announced that Tricks and Treats would not return in the 2025 season.

-Former Halloween Haunt event
+Former Halloween Haunt

 Halloween Haunt was a seasonal event at California's Great America, that began in the fall after the park has transitioned to weekend-only operation.
 It debuted in 2008 and last ran in 2021, and typically ran from mid-September through late October to coincide with Halloween, featuring haunted houses, mazes, live shows, and scare actors roaming throughout the park.
 Most rides and attractions remained in operation during this time, and the park's hours of operation were extended on Fridays and Saturdays.
 The event last operated on October 31, 2021.

 On February 25, 2022, California's Great America announced that Halloween Haunt is being replaced for the 2022 season with a family-friendly, scare-free Halloween event called "Tricks and Treats".
-There will not be an adult, nighttime Halloween event at California’s Great America in 2022, although the Halloween Haunt event continues to run at several other Cedar Fair parks.
+There was not be an adult, nighttime Halloween event at California's Great America after 2021 season, although the Halloween Haunt event continues to run at several other Six Flags parks.

-Haunt attractions

-The last year of Halloween Haunt in 2021 featured five mazes, one scare zone, two party zones, and three live shows.
+Former Winterfest

+Winterfest was the holiday event at the park, which began in mid-November and ended in Early January.
+It featured several winter themed attractions: shows, games, and ice skating.
+The park has announced that Winterfest would not return in the 2025 season.